No Contact Rule After a Breakup: Why It Works and How to Do It

 Like a heroin addict, you "hit the pipe" for each and every contact you have with your ex, and keep trapped in your addiction.

-What if your ex contacts you when you are in No Contact?
+What if your ex contacts you while you're in No Contact?

-If, or better yet when-- your ex-partner attempts to open the door by contacting you, urging you to bite for those tiny little crumbs which you have gobbled up for much-much too long-- you say NO, NO, NO, period!
+If, or better yet, when your ex-partner attempts to open the door by contacting you, urging you to bite for those tiny little crumbs which you have gobbled up for much too long-- you say NO, NO, NO, period!

 You must refuse to get hoodwinked by his/her drama, self-pity, charm, charisma, seduction tactics, words, or promises only to be hurt again and again.
 You cannot allow it.